pradeepradyumna/Face-Detection/README.md

 # Face Detection
- A simple way to detect faces in a given picture using Pyhton
+ A simple way to detect faces in a given picture in Python using OpenCV and Matplot libraries